aumpierre-unb/McCabeThiele.jl/README.md

 This DOI represents all versions, and will always resolve to the latest one.

-For citation of the last released version of InternalFluidFlow, please check CITATION file at the [maintainer's repository](https://github.com/aumpierre-unb/McCabeThiele.jl).
+For citation of the last released version of McCabeThiele, please check CITATION file at the [maintainer's repository](https://github.com/aumpierre-unb/McCabeThiele.jl).

 ## The McCabeThiele Module for Julia